 The UAE Federal Arbitration Law: A First Look

-The approval of the long awaited Federal Law on Arbitration by the Federal National Council was announced in March this year.
-The introduction of a comprehensive stand-alone law on arbitration is a welcome development in the UAE, and the new law will replace the provisions of Chapter Three, Volume II of Federal Law 11 of 1992 (the Civil Procedure Code) which to date comprise the only legislative provisions on arbitration in the UAE (outside of the Dubai International Financial Centre (DIFC) and the Abu Dhabi Global Market (ADGM)).
+The approval of the long awaited Federal Law on Arbitration by the Federal National Council was announced earlier this year.
+The introduction of a comprehensive stand-alone law on arbitration is a welcome development in the UAE, and the new law will replace the provisions of Chapter Three, Volume II of Federal Law 11 of 1992 (the Civil Procedure Code) which to date comprise the only legislative provisions on arbitration in the UAE (outside of the Dubai International Financial Centre (DIFC) and the Abu Dhabi Global Market (ADGM).

 We set out below some of the highlights of the new law approved by the Federal National Council.
 Since this article was written, Federal Law No. 6 of 2018 has been issued promulgating the new law.
 The official gazetted version of the law is yet to be released, and there is a possibility that some of the articles of the new law referred to below have undergone further amendment, although it appears to be unlikely.

 Application of the Law

 Article 2 of the new law provides that its provisions shall apply to all arbitrations conducted in the UAE unless parties “agree to submit to another arbitration law”.
 It is likely that this provision is intended to accommodate parties who have chosen the DIFC or ADGM as their seat of arbitration.
 Article 59 of the new law goes on to state that the provisions shall apply to every arbitration “effective” at the time when it comes into force, which would include ongoing arbitration proceedings.
 Article 3 of the new law appears to envisage extra-territorial application where (a) the parties have agreed to be bound by this law for arbitrations conducted overseas, and (b) where the underlying dispute arises with regard to a legal relationship “organised by the applicable laws of the country”.
 It is unclear how the latter will operate in practice.